BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 #### Note:
 	echo "DOCKER_OPTS="\"$DOCKER_OPTS\" >> $OVERRIDE_FILE

+	Comment: May need to add code in setup-dockerd.sh for :  if statements for checking which OS of the system is by using the follow command lsb_release -r -s  Not sure this is need other than to the echo statement are missleading , also this would prevent other OS's from using these scripts, so maybe not do this ... need to think through this  ... but near the end of the setup-dockerd.sh file it calls systemctl daemon-reload and that may error on Ubuntu 14.04

 #### Design Principles
  * Have a simple setup process and a minimal learning curve